noahmbright/neuronal_models/README.md

 # Pitt MATH 3370 Mathematical Neuroscience Models

 Need to flesh this out and learn markdown to make it look cool.
-Will update :blush: :brain:
+Will update with excessive emojis :brain: